primozcerar/WidgetFix/2100/readme.txt

 - scroll view will not jump back to starting position if scrolling in opposite direction before bounce back has completed (vertical and horizontal)

-- eliminated occasional error when removing objects from scroll view

 - exposed scrollView:updateScrollAreaSize() for making sure the scroll works correctly when moving objects inside the scroll view

 - fixed some issues when using multiple scroll views at the same time